-- Developed and enhanced their fundamental critical understanding of the operation of major physiochemical and tectonic processes in the Earth that have controlled its evolution, as manifested in the formation and growth of continents, over the past 4.0 billion plus years.
+- You will develop and enhance a fundamental critical understanding of the operation of major physiochemical and tectonic processes in the Earth that have controlled its evolution since 4.5 billion years ago.

-- Enhanced their range of transferable skills in critical reading and synthesis of diverse data and sources.
+- You will enhance your range of transferable skills, in aspects including critical reading, presentation of concepts, and synthesis of diverse data and sources.

-- Developed their skills to address problems with originality and creativity and have translated this into clear and concise written work.
+- You will develop your skills to solve professional level problems with originality and creativity and be able to translate this into clear and concise written work.